berkerol/sprinter-turtle/README.md

 ## Distribution

-You can distribute this software (jar file in the dist folder) freely under GNU GPL v3.0.
+You can distribute this software freely under GNU GPL v3.0.